|Heft and Hardware

-The Equator comes equipped with either a five-speed electronically controlled automatic transmission or a five-speed manual transmission (available only on four-cylinder models), and offers an available shift-on-the-fly 4WD system that features an electronically controlled part-time two-speed transfer case.
-For enhanced off-road capability, the rugged Equator 4×4 offers comprehensive off-road hardware including Bilstein Performance Shocks, electronic locking rear differential, four-wheel active limited slip traction control, Vehicle Dynamic Control (DVC), Hill Descent Control (HDC) and Hill Hold Control (HHC).
+The Equator comes equipped with either a five-speed electronically controlled automatic transmission or a five-speed manual transmission (available only on four-cylinder models) and offers an available shift-on-the-fly 4WD system that features an electronically controlled part-time two-speed transfer case.
+For enhanced off-road capability, the rugged Equator 4×4 offers comprehensive off-road hardware, including Bilstein Performance Shocks, electronic locking rear differential, four-wheel active limited slip traction control, Vehicle Dynamic Control (DVC), Hill Descent Control (HDC) and Hill Hold Control (HHC).
 In addition, all 2012 Equator models now come standard with Electronic Stability Control, previously standard on V6 models only.

 The Equator’s right-sized packaging suits both the work and recreational needs of many pickup truck customers.
 Though somewhat smaller than a full-size truck, the Equator is built with big-truck toughness and capability.
 The strong, fully-boxed frame uses a design completely appropriate to the full-size segment – and full-size needs.
 It is largely constructed of high-tensile strength steel, which is both stronger and lighter than conventional steel.